PHSC Dual Enrollment

 - For the 2023-2024 academic school year, we will have a Fall and Spring PERT test.
 Students who would like to PERT test between the Spring test date and summer, may make an appointment at a PHSC testing center.
 Students will need to bring a print out of their GPA, with a student or state id and $5.
 Upon getting your scores, you will need to send or bring a copy to your school counselor.

 - PERT scores expire two years from the date they were taken unless the student successfully passes English Comp 1 (for the reading a writing scores) or DE Intermediate Algebra or DE College Algebra (for the math score).

-- Deadline to register for the FALL PERT TEST is October 24th.
+- Deadline to register for the SPRING PERT TEST is March 1st.